and Robin & Linda Williams

-After a year of thoughtful isolation, Mr. Keillor and The Hopeful Gospel Quartet are back on the road, singing their favorites, gospel or doo-wop or heart songs, reminiscing about a fundamentalist childhood, talking about the pleasures of getting old.
-Robin and Linda Williams and Joe Newberry fill out the show, with Rich Dworsky at the piano, and Mr. Keillor will recite his ten favorite limericks and sing four favorite sonnets.
+After a year of thoughtful isolation, Mr. Keillor and Robin & Linda Williams are back on the road, singing their favorites, gospel or doo-wop or heart songs, reminiscing about a fundamentalist childhood, talking about the pleasures of getting old.
+Robin and Linda Williams play and sing and Mr. Keillor will recite his ten favorite limericks and sing four favorite sonnets.

 Representation and Touring Formats